AbarThMarcin/terraforming-mars-solo/README.md

 # Terraforming Mars Solo

-### An online version of Terraforming Mars board game, dedicated to only 1-player gaming.
+#### An online version of Terraforming Mars board game, dedicated to only 1-player gaming.

+## Source

+This game is based on a board game called **Terraforming Mars**.
+More information about the game: https://www.fryxgames.se/games/terraforming-mars/

 ## Demo